runemalm/OpenDDD.NET/README.md

 [![License](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0.html)
 [![NuGet](https://img.shields.io/nuget/v/OpenDDD.NET.svg)](https://www.nuget.org/packages/OpenDDD.NET/)

-OpenDDD.NET is an open-source framework for domain-driven design (DDD) development using C# and .NET.
+OpenDDD.NET is an open-source framework for domain-driven design (DDD) development using C# and ASP.NET Core.
 It provides a set of powerful tools and abstractions to help developers build scalable, maintainable, and testable applications following the principles of DDD.

 > **Note:** OpenDDD.NET is currently in a beta state as part of new major version 3.
 Use with caution in production environments.